Overview of Current Programs

 This semester-long faculty development and research program focuses on active learning pedagogy and spaces.
 Faculty development and research consultants work collaboratively with instructors to help design learning objectives and activities with active learning pedagogy in mind.
 In addition, faculty and consultants partner to measure the effects of active learning techniques on student learning outcomes.
 The Fall 2012 semester marks the pilot phase of the ALC Program.
 See the Research and Evaluation site for more information about learning environments research.
 To see active learning classroom spaces, see the Office of Classroom Management's website.

 The Digital Idea Stream is a customizable workshop designed to energize groups through a dynamic exploration of five to seven applications that may be of value in higher education.
-There are two topic options: cloud-based technologies or Moodle.
-Each application is presented in a fast five-minute demonstration with two additional minutes for Q&A. For those who wish to pursue integration of technologies into teaching, learning and research, follow-up consultations with OIT’s Consultation Services are encouraged.
-This hour to hour-and-a-half-long workshop is offered by request and as resources permit.
+Each application is presented in a fast five-minute demonstration with two additional minutes for Q&A. This hour to hour-and-a-half-long workshop is offered by request and as resources permit.

 The Digital Teaching Workshop is an intensive, weeklong workshop for faculty and professional and administrative (P&A) instructors who would like to learn how to integrate technology into their teaching and/or reinvigorate and enhance their proficiencies in a technology-rich environment.
 The topic of the 2012 workshop is “Using Moodle 2 to Engage Students in Deeper Learning.”